Note: this is the old guide. If you want the newer version, head over here.

 There may be instances where you’ll want to use OpenGL as the API.
 For example, you may not be able to play Mario Tennis Aces with Vulkan.
 The downside with OpenGL is that you will most likely have to wait a while for the shaders to compile when launching a game, as well as a slight performance decrease.
 So this will be something you’ll need to experiment with to get the best results.

-While you’re in the Graphics submenu, enable asynchronous GPU emulation.
-You can also optionally enable vsync and assembly shaders if you’re using NVIDIA hardware with OpenGL in the Advanced
+While you’re in the Graphics submenu, enable asynchronous GPU emulation along with disk shader cache (if they’re not already enabled).
+You can also optionally enable vsync and assembly shaders in the Advanced

 panel.